DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 -I also studied proving and I practiced proving with logical equivalences and laws from identity laws to absorption laws.

+-p implies q = NOT p OR q

 #Week 3

 -I learned how to use proving statements using direct logic, contraposition (indirect) and contradiction.

 -I learned that you can use rules on inference to prove statements with their equivalences.

 #Week 4